-All the tours described bellow can be personalised and converted in multi-day tours, in order to meet the client’s specifications.
+All the tours described bellow can be personalised and converted in multi-day tours, including, if required, accommodation, transportation and transfers, in order to meet the client’s specifications.

 – “The UNESCO trail“: eight Maramures churches out of 90 old ones, some of them erected in XIV-XV centuries, are protected by UNESCO World Heritage.
 They are filled by frescoes, icons on wood and glass, rugs and aprons made by local women, each church having its own story and particularity (in some, the families have reserved the same rows, from generation to generation, for several centuries).
 In certain churches you need help to get in, being locked.
 In an average day, you can visit five UNESCO churches.

 -“The best of Maramureş in one day“: the tour takes you to Săpânţa Merry Cemetery and Săpânţa-Peri Monastery (the highest wooden church in the world) – close to Ukrainian border, pass through Sighetu Marmaţiei town, visit Bârsana convent (the largest and most beautiful in Northern Transylvania), stop at a wooden gates carver, a loom weaver, two groups of water powered machines (flour mill, carding mill, fulling mills, alcohol distilleries and traditional whirlpools), and finish visiting a beautiful UNESCO medieval wooden church.